 Appendix A

 Children Looked After are: children who are in the care of a local authority or provided with accommodation by a local authority in accordance with Section 22 of the Children Act 1989, e.g. fostered or living in a children’s home, at the time an application for a school is made; and children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 A child will be regarded as having been in state care outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is to benefit society.
-The parent/carer will need to provide evidence to demonstrate that the child was in state care outside of England and left that care as a result of being adopted.

-Previously Looked After Children: children who have previously been in the care of a local authority or provided with accommodation by a local authority in accordance with Section 22 of the Children Act 1989 and who have left that care through adoption, a child arrangements order (in accordance with Section 8 of the Children Act 1989 and as amended by the Children and Families Act 2014) or special guardianship order (in accordance with Section 14A of the Children Act 1989);
+Previously Looked After Children: children who have previously been in the care of a local authority or provided with accommodation by a local authority in accordance with Section 22 of the Children Act 1989 and who have left that care through adoption, a child arrangements order (in accordance with Section 8 of the Children Act 1989 and as amended by the Children and Families Act 2014) or special guardianship order (in accordance with Section 14A of the Children Act 1989); The parent/carer will need to provide evidence to demonstrate that the child was in state care outside of England and left that care as a result of being adopted.

 2.Applications in such circumstances must be supported at the time of application by documentary evidence from a Consultant, Doctor or registered health professional demonstrating why it is essential for the child to attend the Nursery school and the difficulties that would be caused if the child was unable to attend this Nursery school.
 Providing evidence does not guarantee that a child will be offered a place and in each case a decision will be made based on whether the evidence demonstrates that a priority placement should be made and whether the child’s needs can be met.